apache/superset/CONTRIBUTING.md

 ##### nvm and node

-First, be sure you are using recent versions of Node.js and npm.
+First, be sure you are using the following versions of Node.js and npm:
+- `Node.js`: Version 16
+- `npm`: Version 7

 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your node environment:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.0/install.sh | bash